Yes, Sometimes We Do Want Them to Fail

 I can’t be the only parent who’s ever cheered for a worthy opponent out of sheer admiration.
 And let’s face it: We all root for the adversaries during those tortuous moments when our kids’ teams are winning 38 to 3 and we’re trapped watching a field/court/diamond half full of demoralized children who have just decided that they hate this fricking game.

 Just as often, though — and here’s where some will deem me monstrous — I root against my kids because I want them to fail.

 For one thing, failure imparts brilliant lessons.
 Pride springs from winning, but character grows out of losing, and if you don’t believe me, try playing cards with a brat whose parents always let him win.
 Spanx founder Sara Blakely, the self-made billionaire, often says in interviews that her dad used to ask her at the dinner table how she’d failed that week — and be disappointed if she had nothing to report.
-He encouraged her to try challenging new things without fear of failing, and that liberating outlook gave her the moxie to build her booming business.
+He encouraged her to try challenging new things without fear of failing and to go to focus on the outlook, and that liberating outlook gave her the moxie to build her booming business.